 At the core of any democracy are free and fair elections.
 Homeowner associations are no different.
 After all, HOA boards of directors are elected to serve their communities and represent the interests of their members.
 The board must preserve the trust their community puts in them.
 Ensure everyone with a right to a vote gets a vote, and that each of those votes is counted quickly and fairly.
 Failing to do so erodes the community and could even lead to legal trouble.

 Whether you are playing Monopoly, governing a country, or just running your HOA, following rules makes sure everyone involved is treated fairly and knows what to expect.
 This is especially important during elections.

 Most communities will stagger the election of the directors.
-That way, the whole board is never leaving office at the same time.
-For example, if there are 7 spots on your HOA board of directors, only 2 or 3 seats may be up for election at any one time.
-This makes it easier for senior to pass on their knowledge to junior members.
+That way, the whole board is never leaving the office at the same time.
+For example, if there are 7 spots on your HOA board of directors, only 2 or 3 seats may be up for the HOA election at any one time.
+This makes it easier for seniors to pass on their knowledge to junior members.
 It also ensures there is continuity in policies from year to year.

 Though running fair elections is an integral role of the HOA board of directors, it is not something all members have a great deal of experience with doing.
 That’s one of the big reasons many HOAs decide to team with an accredited HOA management company like Elite Management Systems.
 By choosing to work with a management company, you gain access to years of experience in not only elections but also maintenance, violations enforcement, and legal assistance.
 Our team works hard to support our community board members with training and materials to keep their neighborhoods running smoothly.
 If your elections are coming up and you need some support, request a proposal from our team today.